Guide

 FDA response to NMN DSHEA exclusion question

-U.S. Food and Drug Administration · Primary regulatory · 2022-11-02 · accessed 2026-07-01
+U.S. Food and Drug Administration · Primary regulatory · Nov 2, 2022 · accessed Jul 1, 2026

 FDA determination that NMN (nicotinamide mononucleotide) is excluded from the dietary supplement definition under DSHEA because it was first authorized for investigation as a new drug.
 This triggered marketplace disruption for NMN supplements.

-Epitalon and geroprotective peptides — review of anti-aging claims
+Epitalon and geroprotective peptides: review of anti-aging claims

-PubMed / NCBI · Peer reviewed · 2020-01-01 · accessed 2026-07-03
+PubMed / NCBI · Peer reviewed · Jan 1, 2020 · accessed Jul 3, 2026

 Reviews of Epitalon and related peptides in the context of aging biology, noting that telomerase and longevity claims rest on preclinical data from limited research groups without large-scale human clinical trials.

-Effects of DSIP on sleep in humans — clinical sleep studies
+Effects of DSIP on sleep in humans: clinical sleep studies

-PubMed / NCBI · Peer reviewed · 1984-01-01 · accessed 2026-07-03
+PubMed / NCBI · Peer reviewed · Jan 1, 1984 · accessed Jul 3, 2026

 Clinical studies of delta sleep-inducing peptide (DSIP) in human sleep, dating to the 1970s-1980s, with mixed and inconclusive results.
 The DSIP clinical literature is old and has not been advanced with modern trials.